IngPun/Nijatohn-Ing/Activity1.md

 walk put of the shower
 grab the towel
 dry myself with the towel
+walk out of the bathroom
+go to the closet
 grab my clothes
 put myself in the clothes
+walk put of the dressing room
 take of the scrunchie
+brush my hair
+walk to the living room
+walk to the kitchen
+grab a spoon
+grab a fork
+grab a plate
+walk back to the living room
+move the chair
+sit on the chair
+put my spoon on the table
+put my fork on the table
+put my plate on the table
+put the food on my plate
+grab my spoon
+grab my fork
+eat the food
+finish my food
+put the fork on the plate
+put the spoon on the plate
+get of the chair